-- At first, the residents will rent the homes.
-Anyone who remains for seven years will be given the opportunity to own the home and property.
+- At first, the residents rent their homes (one year at a time).
+Anyone who remains in the house and program for seven years will be give the opportunity to own the home.

-Click Here to order Rev. Fowler’s new book Tiny Homes in a Big City.
+Click here to order Rev. Fowler’s book, Tiny Homes in a Big City.

 To have Rev. Fowler come speak to a group about the project, please e-mail her at email@example.com or call 313.883-2277, ext.
 201. To arrange for a tour of the Tiny House e-mail firstname.lastname@example.org.